ponmar/filedb/README.md

 FileDB pros:

 * Own your data: No data is shared with other parties
-* Control your data: All data is stored in an SQLite database and may be converted for future use depending on your future needs (no “lock-in effect”)
+* Control your data: All data is stored in an SQLite database and may be converted for future use depending on your future needs (no lock-in effect)
 * Search cababilities: Find files given a basic search criteria.
 Combine basic search criterias for creating an advanced search criteria
 * Present extra statisticts: People age, etc are presented when browsing files
 * 3rd party software integrations: Data may be exported to be used by other software and there is also an API to be used by custom software